-“Stay home and stay safe” has been the common phrase these last few months because of the pandemic development.
-Are you using your home for business?
-If so, you can deduct those expenses.
-Small business owners have been asked to run their company from their homes.
-Here at Mazuma, we want to help all of our clients stay compliant, stay organized and, most important save on taxes.
-Writing off you home office can help you save money during tax season.
+Are you self-employed and using your home for business?
+If so, you may qualify for the home office deduction.
+Here at Mazuma, we want to help all of our clients stay compliant, stay organized and save on taxes.
 Here are some guidelines and tips to help you take advantage of your home office to maximize your tax savings:

 Is your home office 300 square feet?
 Great!
-You opt to take the simplified deduction.
-The IRS gives a $5.00 deduction per square foot for any space that is used for business (maximum of $1,500 for a 300-square-foot space).
-The simple way to calculate is to multiply the square footage by 5 and that is your deduction.
+The IRS gives a $5.00 deduction per square foot for any space that is used exclusively for business (maximum of $1,500 for a 300-square-foot space).
 For example, if you are using an office that is 150 square feet, with the $5.00 deduction, that amount would be $750.00.
 It’s that simple!